 I think that planning the finances of having babies is tricky, because there are so many things to consider, yet only a short time to do it in.
-The best time to plan in my opinion is before you even get pregnant.
+The best time to plan to avoid money worries in pregnancy in my opinion is before you even get pregnant.

 I remember reading a tweet from a man who already had a “baby fund” created, but no partner and no babies!

 While that is a *tad* extreme, he had a point.
 The only reason why times like this can be stressful financially is when there is no planning involved and suddenly someone is left without any savings, in debt, and a baby on the way.

 It’s not always easy to plan, I know.
 I work in general practice, and the majority of women I see are pregnant by happy-accident.
 In fact, there is a UK statistic that says that 1/3rd of births are unplanned, so it’s clearly not just where I work….

 If you’re planning a pregnancy, currently pregnant, or just had a baby, don’t panic.
 There is still plenty you can do from right where you are.
 I did a video on this for my community recently, and the resources I spoke about are below it.

 I also asked the UK Money Blogging Community what they thought, and here are the responses they gave – there are some fab tips in this list to banish your money worries in pregnancy.